Should I PuSH My Child To Speak?

 Many parents wonder whether encouraging a child to speak will help or make things worse.
 This guide explains the difference between pressure and supportive coaching that helps children gradually build confidence using their voice.

-Introduction
+01. Introduction

 When a child struggles to speak in certain environments, parents often feel caught between two competing instincts.

 On one hand, it can feel important to encourage the child to speak so they do not fall further behind socially or academically.
-On the other hand, pushing too hard may seem to increase the child’s anxiety and silence.
+Parents may worry that if they do not push their child to respond, the child will become more withdrawn or miss opportunities to connect with others.

 This tension leaves many parents asking the same question: Should I push my child to speak, or should I back off completely?

-Why PreSSUre Often MakeS Speaking Harder
+02. Why PreSSUre Often MakeS Speaking Harder

 When a child experiences anxious distress around speaking, moments that involve verbal participation can trigger a strong nervous system response.

-The Difference Between PuShing And Coaching
+03. The Difference Between PuShing And Coaching

 While pressure can make speaking harder, this does not mean children should avoid speaking situations altogether.
-Effective treatment helps children practice approaching situations that feel difficult, but in ways that feel achievable and supported.

 At Square One Psychology, we often describe these gradual steps as “increments of brave.”

-IncrementS Of Brave
+04. IncrementS Of Brave

 Brave behavior can take many forms, and each step forward helps a child build tolerance for the uncertainty and social risk that speaking can involve.

-For some children, early steps focus on approach.
+For some children, early steps focus simply on approach.
 This might include walking toward a peer, joining a group activity, or moving more freely in a space that once felt intimidating.
-Other steps involve nonverbal engagement, such as facing another person directly, smiling toward someone new, or making brief eye contact during an interaction.

-Each step helps the child learn through experience that anxiety can fade, and that they are capable of tolerating the discomfort that comes with trying something new.
 Progress in treatment is not measured by speed, but by a child’s growing ability to tolerate an increment more challenge and demonstrate an increment more brave approach.

-How Adult ReSponSeS Shape Speaking Confidence
+05. How Adult ReSponSeS Shape Speaking Confidence

 Encouragement also shifts away from celebrating only perfect speech.
 Instead, adults notice and reinforce the effort involved in approaching a challenging moment — whether that looks like tolerating a prompt, taking a step forward, making eye contact, or offering a quiet whisper.

-Why ParentS Play Such an Important Role
+06. Why ParentS Play Such an Important Role

 Parents are central to helping children build confidence using their voice.

 In treatment, parent coaching sessions focus on helping caregivers recognize when their child’s anxiety is beginning to rise and how to respond in ways that encourage brave behavior rather than reinforce avoidance.
-Over time, parents learn how to serve as their child’s “brave talking coach.”
+Parents learn to identify moments when their child may be ready for a small step forward and how to support those opportunities in everyday interactions.

 • family gatherings